 Neurotransmitter Imbalance or Disruptions

-Disrupted or depleted neurotransmitters in the brain result in a long list of symptoms, of which include fatigue and tremors.
-Neurotransmitters are affected by many variables like diet, nutrition, stress, environmental toxins, emotional trauma, alcohol, recreational drugs and pharmaceutical drugs.
-The neurotransmitter issues most likely associated with internal tremors would include low levels of GABA, low serotonin and too much norepinephrine.
+Disrupted or depleted neurotransmitters in the brain result in a long list of symptoms, which include fatigue and tremors.
+Neurotransmitters are affected by many variables like diet, nutrition, stress, environmental toxins, emotional trauma, alcohol, recreational drugs, and pharmaceutical drugs.
+The neurotransmitter issues most likely associated with internal tremors would include low levels of GABA, low serotonin, and too much norepinephrine.

 The overgrowth of Candida yeast in the body and the toxins it emits are a major contributor to disruption of the nervous system and symptoms like trembling and fatigue.